Many bacteria, viruses, and fungi can cause pneumonia.

 Haemophilus influenzae Haemophilus influenzae Infections Haemophilus influenzae are gram-negative bacteria that can cause infection in the respiratory tract, which can spread to other organs.
-Infection is spread through sneezing, coughing, or touching... read more pneumonia may occur in adults but is more common among children.
+Infection is spread through sneezing, coughing,... read more pneumonia may occur in adults but is more common among children.
 However, childhood infection has become much less common since children have been routinely vaccinated against H. influenzae.
 H. influenzae pneumonia is more common among adults who have underlying chronic lung disorders such as chronic obstructive pulmonary disease Chronic Obstructive Pulmonary Disease (COPD) Chronic obstructive pulmonary disease is persistent narrowing (blocking, or obstruction) of the airways occurring with emphysema, chronic obstructive bronchitis, or both disorders.
 Cigarette... read more (COPD) and bronchiectasis Bronchiectasis Bronchiectasis is an irreversible widening (dilation) of portions of the breathing tubes or airways (bronchi) resulting from damage to the airway wall.
 The most common cause is severe or repeated... read more .

 Legionella pneumophila Legionella Infections Legionella infections are caused by the gram-negative bacteria Legionella pneumophila and most often affect the lungs, causing pneumonia and flu-like symptoms.
-The infection is often acquired... read more causes pneumonia and flu-like symptoms sometimes called Legionnaires’ disease.
+The infection is... read more causes pneumonia and flu-like symptoms sometimes called Legionnaires’ disease.
 It accounts for about 1 to 8% of all pneumonias and about 4% of fatal pneumonias acquired in hospitals.
 Legionella bacteria live in water, and outbreaks have occurred primarily in hotels and hospitals when the organism has spread through the air conditioning systems or water supplies, such as showers.
 No cases have been identified in which one person directly infected another.

 Staphylococcus aureus Staphylococcus aureus Infections Staphylococcus aureus is the most dangerous of all of the many common staphylococcal bacteria.
-These gram-positive, sphere-shaped (coccal) bacteria (see figure How Bacteria Shape Up) often cause... read more causes pneumonia that is resistant to some types of antibiotics.
+These gram-positive, sphere-shaped (coccal) bacteria (see figure How Bacteria Shape Up)... read more causes pneumonia that is resistant to some types of antibiotics.
 This bacteria is known as community-acquired methicillin-resistant Staphylococcus aureus (CA-MRSA), and it can cause severe pneumonia, primarily in young adults.
 Since the year 2000, the number of cases of community-acquired pneumonia caused by S. aureus has increased, but the infection is still uncommon.

-Pseudomonas aeruginosa Pseudomonas Infections Any of several types of the gram-negative bacteria Pseudomonas, especially Pseudomonas aeruginosa, can infect different parts of the body, particularly in people who have serious medical problems... read more is an especially common cause of pneumonia in people with cystic fibrosis Cystic Fibrosis (CF) Cystic fibrosis is a hereditary disease that causes certain glands to produce abnormally thick secretions, resulting in tissue and organ damage, especially in the lungs and the digestive tract... read more and other lung diseases and in those with an impaired immune system.
+Pseudomonas aeruginosa Pseudomonas Infections Any of several types of the gram-negative bacteria Pseudomonas, especially Pseudomonas aeruginosa, can infect different parts of the body, particularly in people who have serious... read more is an especially common cause of pneumonia in people with cystic fibrosis Cystic Fibrosis (CF) Cystic fibrosis is a hereditary disease that causes certain glands to produce abnormally thick secretions, resulting in tissue and organ damage, especially in the lungs and the digestive tract... read more and other lung diseases and in those with an impaired immune system.